What is ad quality score?

-3. Create content or ad that resonates with your audience
+3. Create content or ads that resonate with your audience

 4. Look out for Ad fatigue

 How long have your ads been running?
-One month, two months or six months?
+One month?
+Two months?
+Six months?
 Is it the same old dingy ad or do you regularly breathe fresh content into your ads?
 If no, watch for ad fatigue.